 The big guys have a responsibility to find alternatives to cheap disposable single-use plastics.
 For their global reach and ability to market brands globally impact not only what we buy, but also what we throw away.
 And on a massive scale.

 As such, Beach clean-ups are just as much about clearing our beaches of waste as they can help us to gain a handle on the problem we face.

-In 2018 the Break Free From Plastic movement found that some of the biggest brands in the world including Coca Cola, Pepsi Co. and Nestle contributed some of the largest volumes of plastic waste collected3.
+In 2018 the Break Free From Plastic movement found that some of the biggest brands in the world including Coca-Cola, Pepsi Co., and Nestle contributed some of the largest volumes of plastic waste collected2.

 In 2019 this vast beach cleanup effort collected a staggering 70m items of garbage from the world's beaches.

-348 million tonnes of plastic14 was produced globally in 2017.
-And despite efforts to move towards more sustainable plastic alternatives, researchers have forecast that plastic production is set to quadruple by 205011.
+348 million tonnes of plastic11 were produced globally in 2017.
+And despite efforts to move towards more sustainable plastic alternatives, researchers have forecast that plastic production is set to quadruple by 20508.